 Now that the beds are prepared it’s time to get your bulbs in.
 You’ll know exactly what you’re planting and generally the correct method is to plant the bulbs with the pointy side up.
-Depending on what you’re planting, you’ll need to space them correctly too – for example daffodil bulbs are 4 to 6 inches apart and tulips are 3 to 6 inches apart.
+Depending on what you’re planting, you’ll need to space them correctly too – for example daffodil bulbs are 4 to 6 inches apart and tulip bulbs are 3 to 6 inches apart.
 Smaller bulbs, like crocus bulbs, can be planted 2 inches apart.

-If you’re planting bulbs with a range of heights remember to plant the taller bulbs at the back, and the shorter bulbs at the front of the bed.
+If you’re planting bulbs with a range of heights, remember to plant the taller bulbs at the back, and the shorter bulbs at the front of the bed.
 And the best displays come from larger clumps of bulbs rather than just placing a few bulbs next to each other.